Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Numerical Results

 } where in \eqref{Tao_DoF_equation}:

-It is worth mentioning that the result of \cite{nader} is obtained using a one-shot approach, while the achievable scheme of \cite{Tao_Fundamental} utilizes symbol extension\footnote{Note that in one-shot schemes, the precoding is achieved over a single time-frequency slot (symbol-by-symbol), resulting in simple implementations.
-However, in schemes utilizing symbol extension, signaling occurs over a number of time-frequency slots which goes to infinity in order to utilize the gain provided by the asymptotically interference alignment technique.
-Consequently, these schemes are more complex and almost infeasible in practice. }.
+\begin{remark} One-shot schemes perform precoding over a single time–frequency slot (i.e., symbol-by-symbol), enabling simple implementations.
+In contrast, schemes based on symbol extension require signaling over a large number of time–frequency slots, with the block length typically tending to infinity to exploit the gains of asymptotic interference alignment.
+Such schemes are often impractical due to large delays, high-dimensional precoders/decoders, and requiring stable channel conditions over the entire extended block \cite{elgamal_oneshot_vs_extension}.
+In this regard, a key contribution of this work is achieving improved sum-DoF using one-shot transmission. \end{remark}

-In Fig. \ref{fig:IRS_elemts}, we plot the achievable DoF per user for a cache-aided interference channel with parameters $K_T = K_R = 26$, ${\mu_R} = 5$, and ${\mu_T} = 1$.
+In Fig. \ref{fig_new_1}, we plot the achievable DoF per user for a cache-aided interference channel with parameters $K_T = K_R = 26$.
 It can be observed that our proposed one-shot approach always outperforms \cite{nader}, which is nearly optimal without employing an IRS in a one-shot scenario.
 Furthermore, our proposed one-shot scheme demonstrates superior performance compared to \cite{Tao_Fundamental}, particularly when an IRS with a sufficient number of elements is available.
-Furthermore, our achievability result is one-shot.

-Fig. \ref{fig:IRS_elemts_taugeq1} illustrates the achievable DoF per user of our proposed schemes alongside the DoF per user of our benchmarks, plotted against the number of IRS elements, for a network with $K_T = K_R = 26$, $\mu_T = 2$, and $\mu_R = 12$.
-As anticipated, the gap between our results and those of \cite{nader, Tao_Fundamental} is smaller compared to Fig. \ref{fig:IRS_elemts}.
-This proximity is attributed to the higher values of $\mu_T$ and $\mu_R$, resulting in greater DoF per user.
+Moreover, note that higher values of $\mu_T$ and $\mu_R$ result in a higher DoF per user.
 Additionally, this leads to a lower requirement for the number of IRS elements to achieve a specific DoF.